 Critical Thinking - Interdisciplinary Learning - Undergraduate Research -

-Leadership and Civic Engagement
+Leadership and Civil Engagement

 Welcome to the Honors Program!
 At the College of Coastal Georgia, we are proud to offer a variety of opportunities for students to approach their coursework from an honors-level perspective.
 Honors Program students are intellectually curious, seeking connections among academic disciplines, applications to real-world situations, and avenues for undergraduate research with other students and faculty.
 Honors Program students become leaders in their classrooms, on campus, and in the community.